tommyziegler/posts.tommyziegler.com/HowToIncreaseTheQualityOfYourQtProject.md

 ### Running tests

 The test program can be runned while development without any parameters.
-Our output on the Console will look like this:
+Our output on the console will look like this:

 ```
 ********* Start testing of QtTDDTest *********